LukeTempleman/sales-sync/sales-sync/api-implementation-progress.md

 - Implemented login, logout, and token refresh functionality
 - Added automatic token refresh when receiving 401 responses
 - Updated LoginPage to work with both mock data and real API

+### Call Cycles

+- Created service layer for call cycles that can toggle between mock data and real API
+- Implemented CRUD operations for call cycles
+- Updated CallCyclesPage to use the service layer
+- Added error handling for API calls

+### Users

+- Created service layer for agents that can toggle between mock data and real API
+- Implemented function to get agents by team leader

+### Locations

+- Created service layer for locations that can toggle between mock data and real API
+- Implemented search functionality for locations